 For your loan to be on track for rehabilitation, you will need to make 9 consecutive payments over a period of 10 months within 20 days of each due date.
 Once that part is over, you will continue paying your loan until it is repaid in full.

 In some cases, if your loan has defaulted, your loan lender may be able to collect payments involuntarily through things like wage garnishments or other forms of court-ordered payments.
 These payments will continue until your loan is rehabilitated.
 Once your loan is in rehabilitation, then those involuntary payments will stop.

 What Should I Do if I Can’t Continue Repaying My Loan After Rehabilitation?

 If you still have trouble making your payments after loan rehabilitation, don’t panic!
 You should be able to talk to your loan servicer and explain your situation.
-For example, if your income or expenses change significantly, most student loan servicers will accommodate that.
+For example, if your income or expenses change significantly, most school loan servicers will accommodate that.
 Remember that you will need proof of these changes to provide for your loan servicer.

 If you are having trouble simply because of bad financial habits, consider things like automatic payments, fixing your spending habits, budgeting, and using other financial tools and resources to prioritize your loan repayment.

 As mentioned earlier, student loan rehabilitation has several advantages.
 And in most cases is a much better option than default.
 Here are some benefits you can look forward to with student loan rehabilitation:

 Your Student Loan Will be Out of Loan Default Which is Good for Your Credit History

 Your federal loans will be removed from their default status, which can be extremely helpful for your credit.
 Defaulted loans will look like giant red flags for potential lenders, so getting your defaulted school loans out of that status will help your credit report.
 Keep in mind, though, that any late or missed payments that made you get to that student loan default status will not go away even after a student loan rehabilitation program to get out of default.